Quick Facts

 Stock Range

-We stock a comprehensive range of round bars (various condition), sizes between 14mm and 280mmmm in diameter Flat Bars with a thickness between 8mm – 118mm and a width with max.
+We stock a comprehensive range of round bars (various conditions), sizes between 14mm and 280mm in diameter and Flat Bars with a thickness between 8mm and 118mm and a width with max.
 250mm.
-We are offering as well:
+We are also offering:

 Industry Specifications